The Plan for Vectors in Dolt

 What is a vector database?

-A vector database is a database that stores data as for multi-deimensional floating point arrays (called vectors) and allows for Approximate Nearest Neighbor searches.
+A vector database is a database that stores data as for multi-dimensional floating point arrays (called vectors) and allows for Approximate Nearest Neighbor searches.
 If data objects can be represented as vectors in a way that stores that object's semantic meaning (a process called vector embedding), then a vector database can quickly find other objects with similar semantic meaning.

 Why would I want to use one?